vtisweden/java-projects/certain/docs/README.md

 var mission2VehicleLogs = systemState.getMission2VehicleDispachmentLog();
 ```

-The `mission2VehicleLogs` object maps each simulated mission to a list of vehicle logs that contain detailed information about the time and energy profiles of all vehicles used in each mission.
+The `mission2VehicleLogs` object maps each simulated mission to a list of vehicle logs that contain detailed information about the time and energy profiles of all vehicles used in all missions.